-Uniting to Prevent Targeted Violence(UPTV) is a non-partisan program that will bring together 28 Pennsylvanians, known as Uniters, in Adams, Dauphin, Franklin, and York Counties to work across divides to prevent targeted violence.
+Uniting to Prevent Targeted Violence(UPTV) is a non-partisan program that brings together 28 Pennsylvanians, known as Uniters, in Adams, Dauphin, Franklin, and York Counties to work across divides to prevent targeted violence.

-UPTV will kick off in Gettysburg on February 18, 2023 and run through August 2024.
-All community members 18+ who live in the four counties are invited to apply to join the program.
+UPTV kicked off in Gettysburg on February 18, 2023 and will run through August 2024.

 UPTV Program Goals:

-Build relationships across ideological, racial, and generational divides
+Build relationships across ideological, racial, generational, and geographic divides

-Implement projects that reduce risks of targeted violence
+Implement projects in partnership with social service organizationsthat reduce risks of targeted violence

 Raise our communities' awareness of targeted violence